-Hukseflux heat flux sensors with sticker perform reliably when kept clean.
-Unreliable sensor output can be detected by scientific judgement, for example by looking for unreasonably large or small measured values.
-The preferred way to ensure a reliable sensor output, is a regular critical inspection of surfaces and review of the measured data.
+Hukseflux heat flux sensors with stickers perform reliably when kept clean.
+Unreliable sensor output can be detected by scientific judgement, for example, by looking for unreasonably large or small measured values.
+The preferred way to ensure a reliable sensor output is to regularly inspect surfaces critically and review the measured data.